 A web application (web app or website) or a mobile device application (mobile app) is composed of three main parts: front-end, back-end and database.
 The front-end part of any application is what displays the information to the viewer and runs on the client (browser or mobile device).
 The back-end processes information and runs on a server that is remote from the user’s device.
 The database is also located remotely and stores all the data necessary for the application to run (user logins, user information, etc.).

 Why can’t an application be fully contained on the user’s device, like a phone or a tablet?
 It can, but with limited functionality.
-The reason the processing of such information has been set aside for the server rather than left for the device itself is two fold.
+The reason the processing of such information has been set aside for the server rather than left for the device itself is two fold: storage and speed.
 One, a lot of the time the device does not host enough processing power to compute the information as it is developed to specialize in other types of processing specific to the device.
-Two, for any data that is stored in a remote database, the information needs to be retrieved by a middle party and pass it onto the front-end for display.
+Two, the device would have to store all the data contained within the application, which in most cases is a tremendous amount and plain unnecessary.

 In my previous example I specifically did not include the browser as a possible application without a server.
 This example is even less probable.
 You can have a web application that runs only on your local computer, and many developers do while they are developing a site, however it will not be accessible to anyone else.
-If there is no means of accessing your website by anyone else but you, there will be no point for your site.
-However, you can serve the site from your own computer and open it up for access to the world, but in this case your own computer becomes the remote host; server.
+If there is no means of accessing your website by anyone else but you, there will be no point to build your application as a site.
+You can serve the site from your own computer and open it up for access to the world, but in this case your own computer becomes the remote host; server.

 The database is a simple repository for your data.
 In an example of user logins it stores user names, emails, passwords (hopefully encrypted), and other user data that the application will need to retrieve and use throughout its lifetime.
 There are many configurations for databases.
 A common ideology in databases is the idea of relational databases.
 Relational databases organize data into tables with columns and rows, each row having a unique key.
 Rows in one table can be link to rows in another table.
 For example, we can store usernames, passwords and emails in one table called “Members” and more details about each user like address, occupation, user’s website address in another table called “Member_Details” associating the records by a common row ID.